journeadrien/autoscoring_centrioles/README.md

 1-	Nuclei segmentation

 Nuclei segmentation will be based on DAPI channel.
 We don’t need 3D images, but rather the focal image.
-There are here two possibilities, we could either used our datasets and create mask with a well optimize image processing algorithm such as Ilastik or Cellprofiler and train a neural network on them.
-Or we could use external images from Kaggle challenge to develop a more global algorithm: https://www.kaggle.com/c/data-science-bowl-2018.
+We used an external images from Kaggle challenge to develop a more Mask-RCNN (instacne segmentation) algorithm: https://www.kaggle.com/c/data-science-bowl-2018.

 2-	Nuclei annotation

 Nucleus will then be separately detected and annotated based on their morphology in the hope of extracting their division stage.
-There are two possibilities: we can either used a machine learning based on morphology features such as intensity, size, shape and thanks to an unsupervised model find the correct features to classify stages.
-Or we could create a deep learning algorithm that would take every nucleus as input and different stages as output.
-However, a labeling for a training and testing set has to be done.
-Maybe take 3D images.
+We used  deep learning algorithms (Resnet, efficientNet) that take every nucleus as input and different stages as output.

 3-	Centriole segmentation

-Centriole segmentation will be a difficult task for a deep learning model because of the high dimensionality: dataset*position*Z_stack*channel*image_x*image_y which is huge.
+Centriole segmentation is a difficult task for a deep learning model because of the high dimensionality: dataset*position*Z_stack*channel*image_x*image_y which is huge (it is the same problem as detect small stars in a image of space with a lot of noises).
 We need to carefully choose the values to reduce at maximum.
-For instance, at the first look at the data Z_stack could be in my opinion be lower as for maybe the image size.
-The first step will be to do a deconvolution to have better input images.
-Then create 3D mask from ilastik software.
-And finally train a deep learning algorithm.
+For instance, we reduced the z_stack with normal RGB input by putting: (R: mean(z), G: std(z), B: max_projection(z)).
 4-	Centriole annotation

 Based on centriole morphology, we could as for nuclei annotation, detect the division stage of the cell which can be put into perspective from the nuclei annotation.